 Well, the problem is almost always that while all of this “healthy, natural” supplementation is great, and with the exception of the honey and the multi I use them all too – NONE of the above serve to provide the essential nutrients the diet is lacking.
 Even the multi, while helping to boost the dietary content of vitamins and minerals, doesn’t go nearly far enough in providing for nutrients that are missing from the diet.
 Of course, the diet itself could be seriously unbalanced to start with, and often is, if the owner has been following, say, that infernal “Rule of Thirds” or otherwise generic bad advice. (which I hasten to add, people do very trustingly and innocently, it’s a minefield out there, and a lot of very erroneous information presented as fact).
 If she is adding organ meat and the dog is having raw meaty bones, well there’s a couple of things I feel better about. but typically, we see low vitamin and mineral content, and a lot of it.
 If the calcium is low and the phosphorus high, as happens with a cooked diet unsupplemented with calcium, there’s a very serious problem right off the bat.
 So, when I talk about supplements I need to be clear and specific about what I mean.
 Over the years I’ve been doing this work, I’ve found it helpful to break them down into three categories; Essential, Supportive and Target.
 While all three are going to add to your dog’s overall health and longevity, if used correctly, in any home made diet I ever inquire about I am asking about the Essentials.If you are not adding them, the chances are very good that your dog is developing a problem.
 And if you’re taking the trouble to homeprepared meals, you surely do not want to see that happen.

 So for starters, here are the three groups, and what they mean.
 In my next entries on supplements I’ll look more deeply into each group, and in the A-Z nutrients take serious looks at each nutrient individually.
-(2019 update – yes, I’m still going to do this, in the ebooklet!)
+(2023 update – I’m doing this now, in the private Membership group, on Facebook.
+I started in the Newsletter, but it was a bit too technical for many, so it’s one of many features now in the private group. )

 Here’s what my Three Categories cover.